Lavinium/.github/profile/README.md

 ## Lavinium
-An organization that specializes is Rust packagages inspired by the acient port city of Latium.
+An organization that specializes in OCaml and ReasonML packages.

 ## Projects In Progress
-- [ ] Rust Container
+- [ ] Melange Vite Plugin